What the heck is Google Business Profile and why should you be using it?

 Don’t forget to see what’s working

 If you’ve been reading my posts for a while, you’ll know I’m a big fan of metrics.
 They help you understand what’s working and what isn’t.
-GMB has Insights, just like Facebook, which help you understand more about your listing.
+GMB has Insights, just like Facebook, which helps you understand more about your listing.
 Here, you can find things like the number of clicks to your website or search terms people are using.
 It’s a great way to understand how people are getting to your listing and for you to learn how you get more people there.